Green vs Black Cardamom

 Nihari, dal makhani, pho broth — dishes where black cardamom is the star ingredient.

-AGEB vs AGB grades, fresh vs stale tests, best brands, and where to buy online.
+AGEB vs AGB grades, seeds vs pods vs ground, freshness tests, and where to buy.

 Both are smoky and used in savory cooking — but they are very different spices.
 Full comparison.